WORK SMARTER, NOT HARDER

 WHAT WON'T IT DO?

-Hammer-Head units equipped with a standard debris bag can vacuum up large leaves, coarse sand, sticks, mulch, small gravel and even some coins.
-With a superfine debris bag HH1508) or ultra-fine volcano bag (HH1510), you'll be able to pick up almost all finer silt and dust.
+Hammer-Head units equipped with a standard debris bag can vacuum up leaves, coarse sand, sticks, mulch, small gravel and even some coins.
+With a superfine debris bag (HH1508) or ultra-fine volcano bag (HH1510), you'll be able to pick finer sand and silt.
 It will not filter algae out of the water, and it is not a complete substitute for the pool's filtration system or filtration vacuuming.
-There will be cases where the filtration system is the best way to lean the pool.
-But for all other cases, however, the advantage to using the Hammer-Head is that the debris goes into the bag, it stays out of the filter system.
-This means fewer filter cleanings, and less strain on the pool equipment.
+There will be cases where the filtration system is the best way to clean the pool.
+For all other cases, however, the advantage to using the Hammer-Head is that the debris goes into the bag and stays out of the filter system.
+This means fewer filter cleanings and less strain on the pool equipment.

 Why would I want TO USE one?

 Hammer-Head can help you increase your profitability.
 In the pool business, time is definitely money, and the rapid setup and working speed of a Hammer-Head unit will cut your pool vacuuming time by as much as 50%.
 If your goal is to shorten your workday, or if you want to take on more work, you will save time with a Hammer-Head.
 Your Hammer-Head will pay for itself in time savings alone and will leave you wondering how you ever got by without one.

 Do I have to be trained to operate it?

 A Hammer-Head is no more difficult to operate than your household vacuum cleaner.
 The cart is balanced, rolls easily over most terrain, and carries most of what you need in one trip.
 You'll expend less energy on the job.
 Just attach a standard pool pole, lower it into the water, and turn it on.
 It's that easy.